Calcrete Field Trip - Herman Railcut

 Post-Ringold unconformity - The cemented boulder gravel lies unconformably atop Ringold Savage Island lakebeds at the base of the exposure.

-Two carbonate ledges - Pliocene Savage Island siltstone present at the base of the outcrop (not seen in photo above) is overlain by a boulder gravel capped by a calcrete ledge.
+Two or three carbonate ledges - Pliocene Savage Island siltstone present at the base of the outcrop (not seen in photo above) is overlain by a boulder gravel capped by a calcrete ledge.
 Look for boulders of greenish sandstone and white mudstone in the gravel.
 Above the first ledge are lenses of silt-pebble diamict (water transported) and brown nodular loess (wind transported).
 Character of sediments between the two ledges differs between N and S cuts.
 A dense, blocky, fully plugged 1.5m-thick calcrete caps the outcrop and contains a few cobble-sized basalt clasts, but otherwise little hint of the parent material.
 It is almost certainly a composite (welded) paleosol.

 Boulder gravel - South-dipping foresets and imbrication verify energetic southward transport down Crab Creek Coulee.
 Rip-ups of gray-green sandstone, a friable white-green mudstone, and hard white calcrete sized to 50cm occur with basalt.
 Sandstone is Vantage interbed scoured from Babcock Ridge to the north.
 Mudstone is from a nearby Ringold source.
 Lower-half carbonate rinds on most clasts is commonly used as an indication of modest age.
 However, given the thick overlying calcrete, that rule of thumb may need to be revisited.
 All indications is that this deposit represents a single ancient flood containing the same lithologies found in the expansion bar at the mouth of Frenchman Springs cataract.

 Basalt cobbles in upper calcrete - Firm basalt cobbles fully enclosed by thick, dense upper calcrete unit indicates the parent material was coarse grained, at least in part.
 Disintegrated basalt cobbles have been reported in a calcrete capping a reversed-polarity gravel at Old Maid Coulee (Baker, 1978) and a similar gravel at George (Bjornstad et al., 2001).
 Weathered basalt cobble are not conspicuous or abundant at Herman Railcut, but are present.